The Haworth Inn and Conference Center

 Threadbender Yarn Shop

-Owned by Juliane Anderson and managed by daughter, Becca Anderson, will provide a rich selection of yarn, fiber, weaving and spinning tools, and a variety of other fiber accoutrement.
-Classes in weaving, spinning, dyeing and knitting will take you to the next level of being a fiber artist.
+a brick and mortar store owned by Juliane Anderson and managed by daughter, Becca Anderson, will provide a rich selection of yarn, fiber, weaving and spinning tools, and a variety of other fiber accoutrement.
+They are dealers for Schacht Spindle Co, and carry yarn and fiber produced by Juicy Yarns.
+Many well-known brands can be found, along with a large selection of dyeable and hand-dyed yarn and fiber.
+You’ll find plenty of variety and value.
 Find out more at threadbenderinc.com, Facebook, and Instagram.

 Team Effort Artisans